mrhaasguy/redeemer-songs/sermon_notes/2018-03-25 Our Compassionate God.md

 ### Mission because ...
 We are a harassed, helpless, and wandering people w/o Jesus

-Every person is living in a world of brokeness.
+Every person is living in a world of brokenness.

 Jesus is the **good** shepherd.
 HE actually cares for the sheep.